I am looking for an agent or publisher.

 With Vesna’s aid, Andrey must find a way to steal the armor, replicate it, create the simulated DNA key so that others can use it, and deliver it to the rebels.
 Andrey’s brilliant but ruthless sister, a counter-rebel officer, with the same unlocking DNA as his, moves to capture his prize and crash the rebellion.

-Similar books: The Pariahs by Erik Hofstatte, The Cloud Sketchera by Richard Rayner, Little Brother by Cory Doctorow and A Hand Full of Stars by Rafik Schami.
+IMPERFECT ARMOR will appeal to readers of The Pariahs by Erik Hofstatter, The Cloud Sketcher by Richard Rayner, Little Brother by Cory Doctorow and A Hand Full of Stars by Rafik Schami.